mscherer/cronenbear/README.md

 You need to restart it from time to time to refresh the calendars from Google.

-A Dockefile is provided to let everything be built on Openshift.
+A Dockerfile is provided to let everything be built on Openshift.

 # Adding a new alias